MahanaElbana/api_rest_framework_django/README.md

 ### /---------/---------- first step  ---------/----------/

-   1] " after create new folder " :- from inside folder open terminal and
+   1] " after creating new folder " :-
+          -  from inside folder open terminal and
-        write the following command to open folder in vs code :-
+          -  write the following command to open folder in vs code :-

 ~~~ Shell
             code .